Here are some fun and weird food facts you might find interesting.

 If your bathroom mirrors fog up all the time after a hot shower, rub a cucumber slice along the mirror.
 It will eliminate the mist and provide a soothing, spa-like fragrance.
 If you’ve written something in pen and made a mistake, the outside waxy coating of the cucumber can also be used to erase pen writing!

-Got any other fun or interesting food facts?
+Got any other fun, interesting or just plain weird and random food facts?
 Share them with us!